-- 1.1 As provided for in Article 25.2.b of the Directive 2003/55/EC of the 26 June 2003, "the regulatory authorities shall be responsible for fixing or approving prior to their entry into force, at least the methodologies used to calculate or establish the terms and conditions for ... the provision of balancing services". - 1.2 Balancing rules shall be fair, non-discriminatory and transparent and shall be based on objective market based criteria.
-Balancing rules shall reflect genuine system and market needs taking into account the resources available to the TSO and to the network user. - 1.3 The development of balancing rules should be subject to appropriate consultation (unless the balancing rules are already specified in national legislation where this requirement would not be relevant) with market participants and decisions should be supported by objective criteria and analysis. - 1.4 Where balancing rules (including rules relating to imbalance charges) are implemented by the TSO they should be equally applied to its own commercial operations and related undertakings, where part of a vertically integrated company, as to third parties. - 1.5 The balancing rules should be designed to minimise the residual physical balancing role of the TSO subject to the safe and economic operation of the network and other relevant requirements specified in section 3 hereunder.
+- 1.1 As provided for Article 25.2.b of the Directive 2003/55/EC of the 26 June 2003, "the regulatory authorities shall be responsible for fixing or approving prior to their entry into force, at least the methodologies used to calculate or establish the terms and conditions for (...) the provision of balancing services". - 1.2 Balancing rules shall be designed and applied in a fair, non-discriminatory and transparent manner and shall be based on objective market based criteria.
+Balancing rules shall reflect genuine system and market needs taking into account the resources available to the TSO and to network users. - 1.3 The development of balancing rules and any subsequent changes should be subject to appropriate consultation (unless the balancing rules are already specified in national legislation where this requirement would not be relevant) with market participants and decisions should be supported by objective criteria and analysis. - 1.4 Where balancing rules (including rules relating to imbalance charges) are implemented by the TSO they should be equally applied to its own commercial operations and related undertakings, where part of a vertically integrated company, as to third parties. - 1.5 The balancing rules should be designed to minimise the residual physical balancing role of the TSO subject to the safe and economic operation of the network and other relevant requirements specified in section 3 hereunder.

-Balancing period
+- Balancing period